 - Busking must not take place on a roadway.

 - Busker consults with directly adjacent business and residences prior to commencing performing.
 Should complaints be received the busker must agree to move on.

 - For courtesy Council requests buskers hold a repertoire that would enable them to perform for at least 30 minutes without repeating a performance.

 Busking on private land is at the discretion of property owners or tenants.
 Busking at events is at the discretion of the event organisers.

 If people conduct themselves in accordance with the above and the act doesn’t fall under the below section of ‘What is not automatically permitted’, no further permissions from the City of Charles Sturt are required.

 The below activities are not permitted without Council a permit or special approval:

 Contact Council on 8408 1111 for more information on obtaining special approval or to obtain more information.
-These guidelines will be reviewed in January 2017.
+These guidelines will be reviewed in January each year.